-Note: Ethernet port assignments are valid only after the SMW software installation completes (see Rack-mount SMW: Installing the SMW Base Operating System on page 16).
+NOTE: Ethernet port assignments are valid only after the SMW software installation completes (see Rack-mount SMW: Install the base operating system on page 9).

 - The SMW must have a Fibre Channel connection to the boot RAID. - The boot node must have a Fibre Channel connection to the boot RAID. - The service database (SDB) nodes must have Fibre Channel connections to the boot RAID.